-Rule 9.10 Motions for Summary Judgment
+Rule 9.10Motions for Summary Judgment

-- 1. Rules 9.8 and 9.9 apply to motions for summary judgment. - 2.
-A memorandum in support of a motion for summary judgment must contain: - (a) A list of the essential legal elements necessary for the mover to be entitled to judgment; - (b) A list of the material facts that the mover contends are not genuinely disputed; and - (c) A reference to the document proving each such fact, with the pertinent part containing proof of the fact designated. - 3.
-A memorandum in opposition to a motion for summary judgment must contain: - (a) A list of the material facts that the opponent contends are genuinely disputed; and - (b) A reference to the document proving that each such fact is genuinely disputed, with the pertinent part designated.
+- (a) Rules 9.8 and 9.9 apply to motions for summary judgment. - (b) A memorandum in support of a motion for summary judgment shall contain: - (1) A list of the essential legal elements necessary for the mover to be entitled to judgment; - (2) A list of the material facts that the mover contends are not genuinely disputed; and - (3) A reference to the document proving each such fact, with the pertinent part containing proof of the fact designated. - (c) A memorandum in opposition to a motion for summary judgment shall contain: - (1) A list of the material facts that the opponent contends are genuinely disputed; and - (2) A reference to the document proving that each such fact is genuinely disputed, with the pertinent part designated.